Review: Delta One Lounge at New York JFK Airport (JFK), Terminal 4

 Keep walking and you arrive at the wellness and shower area.
 The wellness area offers spa treatments and relaxation pods.
 There are some quiet seating areas adjacent to the spa (and showers).
 There are some semi-private seats and workstations in this area.

 Take a right and you will arrive at the shower suites.
 The showers are large, luxurious, and stocked with Grown Alchemist products.
-The attentive staff with provide you with any additional items you might need.
+The attentive staff will provide you with any additional items you might need.
 What I especially liked were the closets to hang your clothes – complete with wood hangers.
 No looking for a hook.
 You can have something pressed if you like and have your shoes shined.

 The entire lounge is adorned with a variety of artwork.
 Throughout the lounge, there are ipad stations where you can book a shower or spa treatment.
 Outlets are everywhere.
 The lounge internet is password protected.
 The staff throughout was on the ball.
 Even in the work area, attendants routinely came by to ask if I wanted anything.